-Beneficiary name:

-Person completing form:

-Individual acting as employer:
+Beneficiary name: Person completing form: Individual acting as employer:

-marviduar acting as cimployer.

 Self-Assessment Questionnaire Completion Guide

 Purpose

 The self-assessment questionnaire is used to determine your readiness to consumer-direct.
 The self-assessment will also be used to identify your training needs and confirm the ability of your employee(s).
 This tool will provide guidance to you, as the individual acting as the employer, in completing the self-assessment questionnaire.